Qiskit/rustworkx/README.rst

 retworkx is a rust graph library interface to python3.
 For right now it's scope is as an experiment in being a potential replacement for qiskit-terra's networkx usage (hence the name).
-The scope might grow or change over time, but to start it's just about building a DAG and operating on it with performance and safety that Rust provides.
+The scope might grow or change over time, but to start it's just about building a DAG and operating on it with the performance and safety that Rust provides.
 It is also a personal exercise in learning how to interface rust with python.

 Installing retworkx
 -------------------